davidmakoto/SuperBihelix-GPU-public/README.md

 * [References](#references)

 # Motivation
-This project was created to speed up the current implementation of SuperBihelix via parallization, which is limited by it's intensive time and resource requirements.
-In addition, the SuperBihelix algorithm can be tweaked to search even more exaustively by searching 360 times per degree of freedom (DOF), instead of [3-5 times per DOF](#introduction), but this would contribute exponentialy to the current resource bottleneck.
-Without molecular dynamics conformational sampling tools, researchers generally rely on crystallography or cryo-electron microscopy images to investigate the structure of a GPCR, however this is a single conformational space, and can take weeks or months to produce one particular crystal structure,

-# Disclaimer
-The code is not functional due to a pattent on the parent algorithm.
-This redacted repo is primarily here to showcase my work.
-For those interested in joining the project, please send me a message on getting more information.
+This project was created to speed up the current implementation of the pattented conformational analysis algorithm, SuperBihelix via parallization.
+The algorithm's exhaustive nature (> 13 trillion input structures) causes the algorithm to take days to weeks to run depending on the supercomputer.
+In addition, the SuperBihelix algorithm "cuts corners" in order to make the runtime bearable, by sampling a circular region 3 or 5 times instead of 360 or 720 times, hindering the true strength of the algorithm.
+Parallel processing is the most obvious solution to improve the run time of this legacy algorithm.

 # Introduction:
 ### Structural bioinformatics
-The origional SuperBihelix algorithm is a pattented sturctural bioinformatics algorithm used to determine the stability various conformations (possible orientations) of G coupled protein receptors (GPCR) aka seven transmembrane (7TM) proteins.
-This is useful for drug researchers investigating cell signaling pathways.
-The analysis is done by constructing a model of the physical structure of the protein, followed by a brute force stability calculation of every single possible orientation of the protein -- the most stable of which are outputted to the researcher.
+The SuperBihelix algorithm is a pattented sturctural bioinformatics algorithm used to determine the stability various conformations (possible orientations) of a GPCR aka seven transmembrane (7TM) proteins.
+It is useful for drug researchers investigating cell signaling pathways.
+The analysis is done by constructing a physics based model of the protein's structure, followed by a brute force stability calculation of every single possible orientation of the protein -- the most stable of which are outputted to the researcher.

+Without molecular dynamics conformational sampling tools, researchers generally rely on crystallography or cryo-electron microscopy images to attain a conformational snapshot of a protein, for investigation.
+Unfortinately, these techniques produce a single conformational space, and can take weeks or months to produce one particular crystal structure.
+Trying to find a target protein's exact conformation using older techniques can be compared to trial and error based on educated guesses, that are only validated after a lengthy and possibly expensive process.

 <!-- GPCR IMAGE -->
 <p align="center">